Dylan Hartley: Domestic career

 Hartley joined Worcester Warriors' academy and represented the senior side once in the 2004–05 European Challenge Cup.

 Hartley joined the Senior Academy of Northampton Saints in the summer of 2005.

 Hartley started in a 2006–07 Heineken Cup quarter final victory over Biarritz Olympique.
 That season, Northampton were relegated from the Premiership.

-The following season Northampton won the EDF Energy Trophy and secured promotion from the RFU Championship.
+The following season, Northampton won the EDF Energy Trophy and secured promotion from the RFU Championship.
 Hartley started for Northampton saints as they defeated Bourgoin in the final of 2008–09 European Challenge Cup.
 On 22 July 2009, Hartley was made Northampton Saints captain, replacing Bruce Reihana.

 Hartley captained the losing Northampton sides in the 2011 Heineken Cup Final and also the 2013 English Premiership Final.

-In that final, Hartley was sent off for calling referee Wayne Barnes 'a fucking cheat.'
+In that final, Hartley was sent off for verbally abusing referee Wayne Barnes.

 Hartley won the 2014 Premiership final against Saracens.

-On 17 December 2014 Northampton announced that Hartley had extended his contract for a further three years, despite a more lucrative offer from French side Montpellier, with Hartley citing his desire to remain eligible for England selection as a deciding factor.
+On 17 December 2014, Northampton announced that Hartley had extended his contract for a further three years, despite a more lucrative offer from French side Montpellier, with Hartley citing his desire to remain eligible for England selection as a deciding factor.

 Hartley helped Saints secure a place in the Champions Cup for the 2017/18 season as the side saw off Stade Francais in the European Champions Cup play-off final to take the last spot.

 On 7 November 2019, Hartley announced his retirement from rugby due to a knee injury that had kept him side-lined for all of 2019.

 International career

 Hartley represented England at age groups U18, U19s and U21s and in 2007 made his debut for the England Saxons, against Italy A.

 Hartley received his first cap for England during the 2008 end of year rugby tests against the Pacific Islanders.
 Hartley made his first start for England against Argentina at Old Trafford in June 2009.

 Hartley was named as the new England captain under Eddie Jones for the 2016 Six Nations Championship, replacing Chris Robshaw.
 England went on to win the Grand Slam and win back to back 6 Nations titles.

-Hartley then captained the team who achieved England's first ever away series win against Australia in June 2016, and during the series became England's most capped hooker of all time.
+Hartley then captained the team who achieved England's first ever away series win against Australia in June 2016, and during the series became England's most capped hooker of all time, a record he would hold until being overtaken by Jamie George in 2025.
 Under Hartley’s leadership England went on to win a world record equalling run of 18 test victories in a row.

-Hartley was selected for the British and Irish Lions 2013 tour to Australia but missed it due to being banned after his red card sending off in the Premiership Final for calling referee Wayne Barnes a “f*****g cheat”.
+Hartley was selected for the British and Irish Lions 2013 tour to Australia but missed it due to being banned after his red card sending off in the Premiership Final.